superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 The retrieval client will be a standard Python module that preprocesses the user queries and searches the vector DB for most similar results.
 It is decoupled from the streaming ingestion pipeline through the Qdrant vector DB.

-Similar to the training-serving skew, it is essential to preprocess the ingested posts and queries using the same functions.
+Similar to the training-serving skew, it is essential to preprocess the ingested posts and queries in the same way.

 The beauty of using a semantic-based retrieval system is that you are very flexible in how you can query your LinkedIn post collection.
-For example, you can find similar posts using another post or any other question or sentence.
+For example, you can find similar posts using another post or other questions or sentences.

-Also, to improve the retrieval system, we used a reranking step.
+Also, to improve the retrieval system's accuracy, we used the rerank pattern.

-Lastly, to better understand and explain the retrieval step, we will visualize it using UMAP.
+Lastly, to better understand and explain the retrieval based on particular queries, we will visualize it on a 2D plot using UMAP.

 ## 2. Data

 We will ingest 215 LinkedIn posts from [my profile - Paul Iusztin](https://www.linkedin.com/in/pauliusztin/).
-Even though how the posts are ingested is simulated through JSON files, the posts themself are authentic.
+Even though we simulate the posts ingestion step through JSON files, the posts themself are authentic.

 Before diving into the code, let's look over a LinkedIn post to address the challenges it will introduce ↓